gslarsen/react-app-demo/README.md

-A react meetup app with frequently used functionality.
+A react meetup app with frequently used functionality for demo purposes.